Knowledge Center

 Weather Glossary

-Short definitions for common weather terms and phrases.
+Short definitions for common weather

 • Updraft: Rising air that fuels thunderstorms.